 What is an Exoskeleton Made Of?

-An insect’s exoskeleton is made up of a material called chitin, as mentioned above.
+An insect’s exoskeleton is made up of chitin.
 Chitin is a polysaccharide made from glucose.
 The thickness of chitin varies in different parts of a butterfly’s body.

-Some parts of the butterfly’s body that are fragile or invulnerable are covered with chitin that is thicker compared to parts of the body that aren’t fragile; those parts are covered with a thin layer of chitin.
+Some parts of the butterfly’s body that are fragile or invulnerable are covered with thicker chitin than parts of the body that aren’t fragile; those parts are covered with a thin layer of chitin.

 The head and abdomen are fragile, so chitin is thicker around these parts.